Town Hall (Freiburg im Breisgau): Old Town Hall (Altes Rathaus)

-The house facade of the old town hall was painted with scenes from a dance of death in 1559.
+The house façade of the old town hall was painted with scenes from a dance of death in 1559.
 At the behest of the council, the painter Galienus Entringer had to replace his own painting with a history painting with scenes from the life of Philip II of Macedon in 1560.
 In 1881, Fritz Geiges replaced the neo-Gothic architectural painting of Simon Gösers of 1810 with paintings in the manner of the Renaissance, but those had to be revised in 1886 because of damage.
 Today, the building is plastered uniformly in sandstone red.
 The windows are framed in black and gold with colorful portals.

 During Operation Tigerfish in 1944, the old town hall burned out completely and the entire interior decor was lost.
 Modern materials were used in the reconstruction of the building.
-The Old Town Hall was also extended by 3 wings in the plain functional style usual for that time.
+The Old Town Hall was also extended by three wings in the plain functional style usual for that time.
 As a result of the new construction, only the nuns' undercroft of the convent of Poor Clares was preserved.
 This convent was housed in the former Regelhaus (a quasi-monastic building) Zum Lämmlein from 1672 until its abolition in 1782.
 After that, the buildings were used by the "Hospital of the Holy Spirit".